brineylab/abutils/docs/source/tools/pairwise_alignment.rst

 |

-**Semi-global alignment against multiple targets and selecting the best match**
+**semi-global alignment against multiple targets and selecting the best match**

 All ``abutils`` pairwise alignment functions can align the same ``query`` sequence against multiple ``target`` sequences using the ``targets`` argument.
 This provides a moderate speed increase and avoids the need to loop through the targets.